tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 The project includes basic code skeletons for the classes and functions needed, but students must complete the missing pieces described below.

 There are four parts to this project.
 In **Part 1**, we implement non-heuristics planning methods and run _uninformed_ planning searches on the Air Cargo planning problems using Breadth First Search, Depth First Search, and Uniform Cost Search.
-In **Part 2**, we run _informed_ searches using heuristics such as 'level sum and a relaxed plan that 'ignores preconditions.'
+In **Part 2**, we run _informed_ searches using heuristics such as 'level sum' and a relaxed plan that 'ignores preconditions.'
 The results of these two approaches are analyzed in **Part 3**.

 **Part 4** is a short reseach paper highlighting important historic milestones in the development of AI planning techniques.